pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_number.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_isFinite
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isFinite
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_isInteger
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isInteger
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_isNaN
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isNaN
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_isSafeInteger
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isSafeInteger
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_parseFloat
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_parseFloat
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Number_parseInt
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_parseInt